 How much does it cost?

-A colposcopy examination which includes consultation, smear, and all clinic fees
+A colposcopy examination which includes consultation, smear, high-risk HPV testing and all clinic fees

 Additional cost for a biopsy (if required)